-The ketogenic diet by and large limits the intake of carbohydrates, fats, and proteins to a ratio of approximately 75%, 20%, and 5%, respectively.
+The keto diet by and large limits the intake of carbohydrates, fats, and proteins to a ratio of approximately 75%, 20%, and 5%, respectively.
 While this may seem challenging to balance, it really is a manageable quota with the inclusion of seeds on the keto diet.

-Most Common Seeds on Keto
+Most Common Seeds on Keto Diet

 Seeds provide a tremendous amount of fat and even protein.
 Also, the carbohydrates that seeds contain are offset by the dietary fiber to produce optimal net carbs.
 We have already covered the macronutrients of nuts, which can make our baking and cooking a bit easier.
 Let’s also take a closer look at some of the seeds that can often be used in Low-carb & Keto kitchen.